CtrlAltMech/sspush/README.md

 5. If you wish to do something other then pushing the most recent screenshot, apply the appropriate flag.

 ## Flags
-'-s /path/to/image' - Select image option
+`-s /path/to/image` - Select image option

 ## Contributing